 It’s important to note that mental health and substance use disorders are linked.
 Adolescents and young adults who suffer from one are more likely than not to experience the other.
 Around 60-75% of adolescents with a mental health disorder have a co-occurring substance use disorder.

-Being the parent, guardian, or caregiver of an LGBTQ+ child or adolescent can be challenging, with a host of unique issues to resolve.
+Being the parent, guardian, or caregiver of an LGBTQ+ child or adolescent can be challenging, with many unique issues to resolve.
 Fortunately, many support organizations, programs, and groups exist in the U.S. that can help LGBTQ+ children and other family members – including parents.

-Parental Support for Those with a LGBTQ+ Child: Resources
+Parental support for those with an LGBTQ+ child: Resources

 Organization: | Description: | Contact: |